What does the term "vMotion compatibility" refer to?

 Prepare for the VMware Datacenter Certified Technical Associate (VCTA-DCV) Exam.
 Study with quizzes, flashcards, and detailed explanations to master all exam topics.
 Get exam-ready today!

-The term "vMotion compatibility" specifically refers to the requirements for a successful live migration of virtual machines (VMs) from one physical host to another without downtime. vMotion is a feature in VMware that allows for the seamless transfer of running VMs between hosts.
-For this migration to occur successfully, certain compatibility criteria must be met, including compatible hardware and networking configurations, as well as the same version of VMware ESXi.
+The term "vMotion compatibility" specifically refers to the requirements that must be met to ensure the successful live migration of virtual machines (VMs) from one physical host to another without downtime. vMotion is a feature within VMware that allows for the seamless transfer of running VMs between ESXi hosts in a cluster.

 Subscribe